-On this page you’ll find our recommendations of this moment for all the accessories you need.
-This is an ever evolving list.
+On this page, you’ll find our recommendations for all the accessories/cables you need at this moment.
+This is an ever-evolving list.

 The Linum cables are the most comfortable cables on the planet when it comes to IEM Cables.
-Once you’re used the the light weight and excellent sound on the go, it’ll be tough going back to another cable.
+Once you’re used to the lightweight and excellent sound on the go, it’ll be tough going back to another cable.

 Roon Labs LLC – Roon (Software)

-If you’re in to full sized headphones you can’t take yourself serious without owning the Sieveking Omega headphone stand.
+If you’re into full-sized headphones you can’t take yourself seriously without owning the Sieveking Omega headphone stand.
 It’s one of the best and prettiest stands out there.

 Linum has always been a brand that interested me.
 Lieven has been praising their cables a lot, and now I can fully see why.
 Not only are they perfect for any monitor under the sun, but they’re also unbeatable for their comfort.
 I am not a person that wears glasses, except for shades during Summer, but I definitely think that the SuperBaX would also be an excellent choice for everyone who needs them.

-The X-series iem cable offers outstanding flexibility, comfort and build quality.
-The cable itself is made of ultra-pure OCC Type 6 Litz and features multiple proprietary damping cores for vibration reduction, consistent conductivity and a better overall feel and ergonomics.
-On top you get a great sounding cable with striking transparency, meatier lows and softer highs.
-Rather than colouring the sound too much, X concentrates on creating a smoother overall tune but leaves other critical aspects of the spectrum untouched.
+The X-series IEM cable offers outstanding flexibility, comfort, and build quality.
+The cable itself is made of ultra-pure OCC Type 6 Litz and features multiple proprietary damping cores for vibration reduction, consistent conductivity, and a better overall feel and ergonomics.
+On top, you get a great-sounding cable with striking transparency, meatier lows, and softer highs.
+Rather than coloring the sound too much, X concentrates on creating a smoother overall tune but leaves other critical aspects of the spectrum untouched.

-The T-Metal Exo iem cable is made in an unconventional material mix of three different conductor materials: silver, gold-plated silver and gold-plated copper.
+The T-Metal Exo IEM cable is made in an unconventional material mix of three different conductor materials: silver, gold-plated silver, and gold-plated copper.
 All of which have their key-sound-signatures.
 The build quality is excellent.
-It again is a very flexible and unmicrofonic cable.
-What I was really suprised with though is the Y-split.
+It again is a very flexible and un-microphonic cable.
+What I was really surprised with though is the Y-split.
 When I first saw it I feared it will be too heavy to use the cable comfortably.
 Nothing could be more wrong.
 Though it is big in size it is also lightweight, even with the additional metal chin-slider.
 Sound-wise the T-Metal is a natural cable, with excellent top and bottom end extension.
-The level of layering and details of it are outstanding, especially for its price-point.
+The level of layering and details of it are outstanding, especially for its price point.

 I was curious about what DHC had to offer for a while, and now that I finally got the chance to try out one of their products at an extended period, I must say I am very impressed.
-Not only is the Clone Fusion a true one of a kind product, that convinces with outstanding sound, wonderful build quality and great flexibility.
-It cures the weaknesses of two of my favourite custom monitors and matches well with a good number of other monitors too.
+Not only is the Clone Fusion a true one-of-a-kind product, but that also convinces you with outstanding sound, wonderful build quality, and great flexibility.
+It cures the weaknesses of two of my favorite custom monitors and matches well with a good number of other monitors too.
 There are only two points for improvement as I see it.
 The supplied packaging could at least contain a box and the channel indication should be revised.
 Other than that the Clone Fusion ticks all the boxes and becomes a member of our Recommended Accessories List.
 Well done DHC!

 The X16 is their TOTL headphone cable and I can only confirm this after months of extensive testing.
 It makes every headphone sound as good as it gets: detail, clarity, precision, sound stage and layering simply are really good.
 It’s beautiful but it’s not the most comfortable cable.